 Sinkholes are a common feature of Florida's landscape.
 They are only one of many kinds of karst landforms, which include caves,

-refers to the characteristic terrain produced by erosional processes associated with the chemical weathering and dissolution of
+to the characteristic terrain produced by erosional processes associated with the chemical weathering and dissolution of limestone or

 When groundwater discharges from an underground drainage system, it is a spring, such as Wakulla Springs, Silver Springs, or Rainbow

 Springs.
 Sinkholes can occur in the beds of streams, sometimes taking all of the stream's flow, creating a disappearing stream.
 Dry caves

 are parts of karst drainage systems that are above the water table, such as Marianna Caverns.